PEANA

 One can bleed, float, dissolve.

-One can be reborn, a little closer to oneself.
+One can be reborn, slightly closer to oneself.

 “I’m opening out like the largest telescope that ever was!
 Good‑bye, feet!” —Alice